 The most important thing to remember when answering discovery is to tell the truth.
 If you do not, you risk sanctions from the court, including the possibility of costs (i.e., a fine) or dismissal of your case.

 When answering discovery, review the discovery material carefully for any objectionable requests.
-Under the Rules, a party has the right to obtain discovery on any non-privileged matter that is relevant to the subject matter of the action.
+Under the Maryland Rules, a party has the right to obtain discovery on any non-privileged matter that is relevant to the subject matter of the action.

-Overly Vague and/or Broad – This objection is reserved for discovery requests that are very difficult to comprehend, leave material (meaning important and relevant) terms undefined, or request information that is not limited to the timeframe of the relevant events.
+- Overly Vague and/or Broad.
+This objection is reserved for discovery requests that are very difficult to comprehend, leave material (meaning important and relevant) terms undefined, or request information that is not limited to the timeframe of the relevant events.

-Irrelevant/Not Reasonably Calculated to Lead to the Discovery of Admissible Evidence – This objection is reserved for those discovery requests that are completely unrelated to the subject matter of the litigation.
+- Irrelevant/Not Reasonably Calculated to Lead to the Discovery of Admissible Evidence.
+This objection is reserved for those discovery requests that are completely unrelated to the subject matter of the litigation.
 If the information sought is in any way related to the issues presented by the case, do your best to answer the request.

 NOTE: When answering interrogatories, if you object to one part of an interrogatory, you cannot refuse to answer the entire interrogatory if the rest of the interrogatory is not objectionable.

-When you are ready to serve the opposing party with discovery requests or discovery responses, you will also include a document called “Notice of Service of Discovery Material.”
-The “Notice” will state the type of discovery material served, the date and manner of service, and the party or person served.
+When you are ready to serve the opposing party with discovery requests or discovery responses, you will include a document called “Notice of Service of Discovery Material.”
+The Notice states the type of discovery material served, the date and manner of service, and the party or person served.